Hall of Fame Nomination

 Criteria & Considerations

-• Nominees for an individual are eligible for consideration five years after they retire from the calibre of play/involvement for which they are being honoured.
+Nominees for an individual are eligible for consideration five years (5) after they retire from the calibre of play/involvement for which they are being honoured.

-• Membership in the Hall will only be awarded to recognize truly outstanding achievement, to denote true “best in class”.
-New nominations will be reviewed relative to other people/bodies in the soccer community to ensure their achievements are comparable to others in the Soccer Hall of Fame and more noteworthy than others involved in soccer.
+Membership in the Hall will only be awarded to recognize truly outstanding achievement, to denote true “best in class”.
+New nominations will be reviewed relative to other people/bodies in the soccer community to ensure their achievements are comparable to others in SHFO and more noteworthy than others involved in soccer.
 There is not a fixed number of inductees each year, but it will be limited.
+The number of inductees may initially be higher due to “catch-up” considerations.

-• In the event of a living nominee, the person or organization must agree to be nominated.
+In the event of a living nominee, the person or organization must agree to be nominated.